Tea Tree Oil for Baby – Health Benefits and Precautions

 3. Prepubertal Gynecomastia

-Research by the National Institute of Environmental Health Sciences (NIEHS) found a link between prepubertal gynecomastia and products containing tea tree and lavender oil.
-It is an extremely rare condition seen in prepubescent boys and causes enlarged breast tissues.
+Research by the National Institute of Environmental Health Sciences (NIEHS) found a link between prepubertal gynecomastia and products containing tea trees and lavender oil.
+It is an extremely rare condition seen in prepubescent boys and causes enlarged breast tissues (9).

 Precautions to Take While Using Tea Tree Oil for Your Baby

-Remember these precautions before using tea tree oil on your baby:
+Remember these precautions before the usage of tea tree oil for newborn babies:

-• The oil must only be used topically while diluted with a carrier oil.
+- The oil must only be used topically while diluted with carrier oil, such as coconut oil, jojoba oil, sweet almond oil, and grapeseed oil (8).

-• Oral consumption of the oil is toxic and can be fatal for the baby.
+- Oral consumption of the oil is toxic and can be fatal for the baby (10).

 Tea tree oil should be used with caution for kids less than 6 months of age, especially for boy babies, due to any hormonal imbalances that regular usage of the oil can bring about.
 Make sure to do a patch test on the forearm before using tea tree oil for diaper rash.